andrewpareles/custom-markdown/README.md

 ## Customizing

-You can make it so that pretty much any pattern in the markdown gets recognized, and then rendered as your own React component. [default_schema.ts](https://github.com/andrewpareles/custom-markdown/blob/main/default_schema.ts) specifies all the default patterns and components, and you can extend this or create your own schema from scratch.
-Here's how to extend the schema.
+You can make it so that pretty much any pattern in the markdown gets recognized, and then rendered as your own React component.
+Just extend [default_schema.ts](https://github.com/andrewpareles/custom-markdown/blob/main/default_schema.ts).
+Here's how:

 If you want some component `<MyComponent>` to render when `\myComponent{whatever}` shows up in the markdown, then just create an entry in the schema (name it anything you want, e.g. `my_component`), and make its 'createSubstring' parameter `\myComponent{` and its 'endSubstring' parameter `}`, and specify the getHTML function to render whatever you want.